 Popular Types of Creatine

 Creatine monohydrate is the most extensively studied type of creatine.
-It’s safe, and it’s just as effective as all the other newer types (or sometimes even more effective as creatine ethyl ester performed worse).
+It’s safe, and it’s just as effective as all the other newer types.
+In fact, it’s sometimes even more effective than the fancier types of creatine.
+For example, creatine ethyl ester performed worse.

-Creatine monohydrate is also the cheapest.
-Not that cheapness should play a role in how you should select the supplements you’ll be ingesting, but it’s worth mentioning.
+Creatine monohydrate is also the cheapest form of creatine.
+Not that cheapness should play a role in how you should select the supplements you’ll be ingesting, but it when the most effective type of creatine also happens to be the cheapest, it’s definitely worth mentioning.